RiazBhuiyanX/python-metrics-engine/README.md

 - It mirrors the behavior of a reactive market-maker — buying when others panic sell, and selling into spikes.
 - It's conservative, which aligned with my initial mindset: **protect capital first**, then grow it.

-This strategy laid the foundation for my simulator and metrics engine.
+This was the first strategy I coded up, and it basically shaped how I built the simulator and metrics engine.

 ---

 ### ➕ Why I Added Momentum

-While mean reversion works well in sideways or “choppy” markets, it **fails during strong trends** — exactly when you should _not_ bet against the direction.
+I quickly realized that while mean reversion works great in sideways or “choppy” markets, it **fails during strong trends** — exactly when you _don’t_ want to be betting against the market.

-So I added a **Momentum strategy**, which does the opposite:
+So, I added a **Momentum strategy**, which is essentially the opposite approach:

-- It enters **with the trend**, assuming that strong moves tend to persist.
+- It enters **with the trend**, on the assumption that strong price moves tend to continue.
-- It uses SMA crossovers (short vs. long) to identify directionality shifts.
+- It uses a simple short vs. long SMA crossover to gauge shifts in momentum.
-- It's simple, robust, and performs well in trending environments — especially during breakouts or directional moves.
+- It’s straightforward, robust, and tends to do well during clear directional moves (like breakouts or sustained trends).

 By comparing it with Mean Reversion, I could test **how well a strategy performs _in regime X_ vs _regime Y_**.